Raasta (2017 film): Release

-The Film was released on 31 March 2017 in Pakistan, USA, UK and UAE.
-The film came out to be a Disaster at Box Office with Low Response from audiences, earned only 2.3 million in 5 days and was declared as an expected Flop for the Makers.
-Raasta Performed Poorly and distributors Suffered Financially.
-The Action Packed Movie was Taken Off from Cinemas within 2 weeks due to Small Audiences.
+The film was released on 31 March 2017 in Pakistan, USA, UK and UAE.
+The film came out to be a disaster at the box office with low response from audiences, earned only 2.3 million in 5 days and was declared as an expected flop for the makers.
+Raasta performed poorly and distributors suffered financially.
+The action-packed movie was taken off from cinemas within 2 weeks due to small audiences.

 Reviews

-The Express Tribune did not give the film a rating, commenting: "Once you’re in it, there is no coming out of the half-hearted action sequences, flat dialogue deliveries and the confusing cathartic experience that Sahir Lodhi directorial tries to offer."
-Hasham Cheema of Dawn described the film as "Hilarious" with high Entertainment Value and Dramatic Scenes, summarising Lodhi's performance: "Unapologetically violent, disproportionately proud, self-righteous, relentless, surreal and Borderline absurd; this film brings together all that I find Profoundly interesting about the Quintessential Pakistani Pop Celebrity."
+Rafay Mehmood The Express Tribune did not give the film a rating, commenting: "Once you're in it, there is no coming out of the half-hearted action sequences, flat dialogue deliveries and the confusing cathartic experience that Sahir Lodhi directorial tries to offer".
+Hasham Cheema of Dawn described the film as "hilarious" with high entertainment value and dramatic Scenes, summarising Lodhi's performance: "Unapologetically violent, disproportionately proud, self-righteous, relentless, surreal and Borderline absurd; this film brings together all that I find Profoundly interesting about the Quintessential Pakistani Pop Celebrity."

-The movie was heavily criticized and termed a Disaster by many Critics and Bloggers, leading to a public Retort by Lodhi who said their Reviews were Motivated by Personal Bias.
-The Express Tribune quoted a manager of Super Cinemas questioning the Distributors' Decision to Consider the film Suitable for Public Screening, following its Performance.
-However, the manager also added that he Provided the Morning, Evening and Night Shows to the film to support Pakistani Cinema.
+The movie was heavily criticized and termed a disaster by many critics and bloggers, leading to a public Retort by Lodhi who said their reviews were motivated by personal bias.
+The Express Tribune quoted a manager of Super Cinemas questioning the distributors' decision to consider the film suitable for public screening, following its performance.
+However, the manager also added that he provided the Morning, Evening and Night Shows to the film to support Pakistani cinema.